20220209 - at 00:10:00

 Go home event at Force Technology

-Future energy supply in Denmark and globally
+The future energy supply in Denmark and globally

 – How do we meet the need for sustainable energy?